 For an excellent set of images of Brolga courtship displays (‘dancing’) visit Greg Miles images on Flickr.
 For images of Brolgas and Sarus Cranes taking off, landing and in flight, see Ozcranes Flight Gallery ».

-Most FAQ facts are from HANZAB2.
-On feral pigs fostering spread of Bulkuru sedge: S Garnett & R Bredl, 1985.
+S Garnett & R Bredl (1985).
 Birds in the vicinity of the Edward River Settlement, Part 1.
-Sunbird 15, pp 6-23, Birds Queensland.
-Other references in Ozcranes Resources.
+Sunbird 15, pp 6-23.
+Birds Queensland.

 - Interactions between Brolgas and Sarus Cranes in Ozcranes Sarus Crane FAQ 3»

 - Natural and other hazards for cranes in Ozcranes Conservation»

 - Burning for Brolgas: Restoring wetlands with grazing and fire»